hyosung11/Launch-School/Courses/journal.md

 10:34 Right now some of the terminology of OOP seems circular, but I'm getting it.

 11:21 Studied the Prototype Chain.
 I still have not heard from Greenshades.

+12:08 Studied "Methods on Object.prototype'.
+I think this is fun.
+Smile.
+I have to leave in a few minutes to get Moana serviced.